rioak/Predicting-Recipe-Trends/README.md

 - **Test Statistic**: Difference in Regression Coefficients based on Average Rating
 <math xmlns="http://www.w3.org/1998/Math/MathML" display="block">
-  <mtext>Regressino Coefficients of Recipes with High Average Rating</mtext>
+  <mtext>Regression Coefficients of Recipes with High Average Rating</mtext>
   <mo>&#x2212;<!-- − --></mo>
-  <mtext>Regressino Coefficients of Recipes with Low Average Rating</mtext>
+  <mtext>Regression Coefficients of Recipes with Low Average Rating</mtext>
 </math>

  The test statistics found by this permutation test are graphed below, with the red line representing the observed test statistic: